luispe/go-sdk/service/aws/sqs/README.md

 Package `sqs` is a small wrapper around https://github.com/aws/aws-sdk-go-v2/tree/main/service/sqs

-Welcome to the aws/sqs user guide.
+Welcome to the aws/sqs package user guide.
 Here we will guide you through some practical examples of how to interact with the API.

 # Getting started